maher-alndiwee/Standard-Shape-Recognizer/README.md

-# Standered-Shape-Recognizor
+# Standard-Shape-Recognizor

-recognize diffrent types of gemotrical shapes based on morpholgy.
+recognize different types of gemotrical shapes based on morpholgy.

 # How to use it
 1-run SSR.m  in matlab